SteveMarshall/stevemarshall.github.io/cv.md

 management, recruitment, and culture.

-**Improved engineering quality** by introducing organisation-wide standards, providing embedded, long-term **coaching for under-performing teams** and individuals, and recruiting technical leads across the organisation. **Improved hiring procedures**, increasing quality of candidates and diversity of engineering staff.
+**Improved engineering quality** by introducing organisation-wide standards through automation, providing embedded, long-term **coaching for under-performing teams** and individuals, and recruiting technical leads across the organisation. **Improved hiring procedures**, increasing quality of candidates and diversity of engineering staff.